OneUp-Learning/oneUp/react/readme.md

 # React Chat App Development
-This file describes how to begin developing using react on the chat app
+This file describes how to begin developing using react on the chat app.
+Node Package Manager is required to build react code.

 ## Development Scripts
 All the development javascript files are in the `src` folder under this folder.
 All react components are combined into one file: `chat-app.js`.
 This file just simply imports the `App.js` file